Billboard Radio Monitor: Merger with Radio & Records

 Once the merger was completed both trades was relaunched on August 11 under the "R&R" name, which combined the features and format articles from the current R&R but continues to use the same BDS charts and format reporting panels that was featured in Radio Monitor, starting with the week ending August 6.
 The change also ended R&R's partnership with Mediabase after the August 4, 2006 issue.

-Use In Countdown Shows
+Use in countdown shows

-From January 9, 1993 up until its last first-run show on January 28, 1995, American Top 40 used the Top 40 Mainstream chart as its main source.
-From 1995 to 1997 and from 2005 to present, Rick Dees Weekly Top 40 used said chart as its main source.
+From January 9, 1993, up until its last first-run show on January 28, 1995, American Top 40 used the Top 40 Mainstream chart as its main source.
+From 1995 to 1997, Rick Dees Weekly Top 40 used this chart as its main source; it was still used as of 2005.